pingidentity/pingdirectory-go-client/configurationapi/docs/ReplicationDomainResponse.md

 ### NewReplicationDomainResponse

-`func NewReplicationDomainResponse(serverID int64, baseDN string, ) *ReplicationDomainResponse`
+`func NewReplicationDomainResponse(id string, serverID int64, baseDN string, ) *ReplicationDomainResponse`

 NewReplicationDomainResponse instantiates a new ReplicationDomainResponse object This constructor will assign default values to properties that have it defined,